 Reflect, today, upon how honest you are in all areas of life.
 Have you built a habit of truthfulness in both big and small matters of life?
 Do people recognize this quality in you?
 Speaking the truth and being a person of the truth are ways of proclaiming the Gospel with our actions.
 Commit yourself to honesty today and the Lord will do great things through your spoken word.

-Lord, help me to be a person of honesty and integrity.
+Lord of truthfulness, help me to be a person of honesty and integrity.
 For the times that I have twisted the truth, deceived in subtle ways, and outright lied, I am sorry.
 Help my “Yes” to always be in accord with Your most holy will and help me to always turn from the ways of error.
 Jesus, I trust in You.